How To Encourage Others?

 - Share with your Christian friends the specific promises of God and the characteristics of God.

-- Every person has their own “love languages,” Some people when others do favors, give gifts, talk kindly, and others have their own special ways.
+- Every person has their own “love languages,” Some people when others do favors, give gifts, talk kindly, and others have their own unique ways.

 - Be very specific when you offer a word or two of praise; it makes the encouragement you share much more credible.
 “You did a great job at…” etc.